andersfuf/UIS_Prototype/README.md

 CUS7-2 (none): confirm dropdown;

-CUS7-4 (name): ER to relational part. deposit, transfer, withdraw;
+CUS7-4 (anders, 33%): ER to relational part. deposit, transfer, withdraw;

 CUS4(SPLIT): As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.